absolutelynotmonika/project-ideas/README.md

 - Discord bot
 - Clock (for the terminal or GUI)
 - Terminal Roguelike (debatable spot with "Intermediate")

 ## Intermediate
 - Build tool
 - A simple web framework
 - Parser (e.x HTML to MD)
 - A graphics library (2D)
-- Data visualisation on the terminal (such as in pie chart and more.)
+- Data visualisation on the terminal (such as in pie chart)
 - Fuzzy finder
 - Testing framework
 - Your own interpreter
 - GUI markdown editor (with live previewing)
-- Markdown renderer for the terminal (P.S, escape sequences)
+- Markdown renderer for the terminal (P.S, use escape sequences)

 ## Advanced
 - Your own compiler (creating one for an existing language or your own)
 - Your own web browser